+Committee: House Rules, Calendar, and Operations of the Date: May 28, 2019

+House

-Committee: House Health.
-If favorable, re-refer to Finance.
-If favorable, re-refer to Rules, Calendar, and Operations of the House Date: April 30, 2019 Introduced by: Reps.
-McGrady, Setzer, Jackson, Shepard Prepared by: Jason Moran-Bates Analysis of: First Edition Committee Staff
+Introduced by: Reps.
+McGrady, Setzer, Jackson, Shepard Analysis of: Second Edition Prepared by: Jason Moran-Bates Staff Attorney

 OVERVIEW: House Bill 671 would establish a licensure process for behavior analysts.

-BILL ANALYSIS:
+The new Board would have fee-setting authority with respect to licensure applications and renewals, subject to statutory maximums set out in the bill.

-Section 1 of the bill would create Article 43, Behavior Analyst Licensure, in Chapter 90.
+BILL ANALYSIS: The bill would create Article 43, Behavior Analyst Licensure, in Chapter 90, which sets out the following:

 - Declaration of Purpose (90-726.1).
 The stated purpose is to protect the public from unqualified persons or unprofessional, unethical, or harmful conduct as it relates to the practice of behavior analysis. - Definitions (90-726.2).
 Definitions would be created for "behavior analysis," "behavior technician," "Board," "certifying entity," "institution of higher education," "licensed assistant behavior analyst," "licensed behavior analyst," and "practice of behavior analysis." - Board (90-726.3).
-The North Carolina Behavior Analysis Board (Board) would be established with seven members serving staggered terms. - The General Assembly, on the recommendation of the Speaker of the House, would appoint three members who are certified as Board Certified Behavior Analysts. - The General Assembly, on the recommendation of the President Pro Tempore of the Senate, would appoint three members who are certified as Board Certified Behavior Analysts. - The Governor would appoint one member of the public.
+The North Carolina Behavior Analysis Board (Board) would be established with five members serving staggered terms. - o The General Assembly, on the recommendation of the Speaker of the House, would appoint one member who is certified as a Board Certified Behavior Analyst. - o The General Assembly, on the recommendation of the President Pro Tempore of the Senate, would appoint one member who is certified as a Board Certified Behavior Analyst. - o The Governor would appoint three members, two of whom would be certified as Board Certified Behavior Analysts, and one of whom would be a member of the public.